 |Reason to Try||Command the Galactic Empire or the Rebel Alliance in one of the best Star Wars strategy games to date.
 In particular, Empire at War stands out thanks to its focus on frontline combat over resource management, making it easy for fans to pick up and play.|

-It's one thing to have a real-time strategy game with interesting lore and immersive design, but one that accurately reflects one of the most important film series in history is another feat altogether.
+It’s one thing to have a real-time strategy game with exciting lore and immersive design, but one that accurately reflects one of the most critical film series in history is another feat altogether.
 Petroglyph and LucasArts knew how to take the RTS genre one step further.
-The team's iconic title Star Wars: Empire at War remains one of the best strategy games to date.
+The team’s iconic title Star Wars: Empire at War remains one of the best strategy games to date.